Rita Chajil, MSW

-Rita Chajil is a teacher and social worker in San Lucas Tolimán, Guatemala.
-She is director of the San Lucas Tolimán Scholars Program and administers scholarships for over 250 local high school students.
+Rita Chajil (left, with Dr. Rigoberta Menchu Tum)) is a teacher and social worker in San Lucas Tolimán, Guatemala.
+She is director of the San Lucas Tolimán Scholars Program and administers scholarships for over 1000 local high school students.
 Lcda.
 Rita has worked with the GRACE Project and Femina Global since 2007, teaching Reproductive Health and educational methodologies.

 Genelle has taught in Puerto Rico, Colombia, Cuba, Guatemala, Mexico, New Hampshire, Boston, and Florida.
 She is the U.S. and Central American Coordinator for the India-based Maasika Mahatsov or global Period Festival.
 Dr. Grant’s areas of expertise are: reproductive and health education, community organizing, TV and radio production, community mural painting, and educational methods and materials development.